sophiehollowell/fmv-calculation-ig/README.md

 python -m venv .venv

 ## Activate venv
+### For Windows:
-.venv\Scripts\activate.ps1 # Windows
+.venv\Scripts\activate.ps1
-### If this fails on Windows, you may need to allow scripts in terminal with the following line: Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+### If this fails, you may need to allow scripts in terminal with the following line:
+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

+### For Mac/Linux:
-source .venv/bin/activate # Mac/Linux
+source .venv/bin/activate

 ## Install dependences
 pip install -r requirements.txt